The military teaches us to seek more responsibility and opportunity in each successive job and assignment.

 Third, we pray for our units.
 God is interested in the details of our lives, all the details.
 So, we can talk to Him about all that is going on in our units.

-- Pray for your unit leadership that they would have wisdom to make wise and good decisions.
+- Please pray for your unit leadership that they would have wisdom to make wise and good decisions.

 - Pray for the new unit members that they would integrate into the unit in positive and helpful ways.

-- Pray that you would be a bright light shining for others to see God.
+- Please pray that you would be a bright light shining for others to see God.

 - Pray that you would do as Peter instructed: “but in your hearts honor Christ the Lord as holy, always being prepared to make a defense to anyone who asks you for a reason for the hope that is in you; yet do it with gentleness and respect” (1 Pet.
 3:15).